 - Trans fats (Partially Hydrogenated Oils) found in: vegetable shortening, margarine, fast foods, such as french fries, microwave popcorn, potatoe chips

 - Hydrogenated Soybean Oil (look on ingredients of packaged foods)

 - Vegetable Oils which highly refined and processed oils include corn, soybean, canola, safflower, and sunflower oils.

-4. Allergens.
-Common food sensitivities/allergies in children with ADHD are food colorings, dairy, soy and gluten to name the most common.
+Common food sensitivities/allergies in children with attention and focus problems are food colorings, dairy, soy and gluten to name the most common.

 1. Good fats.
-These are the types of fat that protect the heart and brain and decrease inflamation: Extra-virgin, cold-pressed, organic coconut oil and olive oil, grass-fed butter.
+These are the types of fat that protect the heart and brain and decrease inflammation: Extra-virgin, cold-pressed, organic coconut oil and olive oil, grass-fed butter.

 2. Nuts: walnuts, almonds, pecans, macadamia--great for fuel and contain the good fats the brain uses as building blocks.

 3. High quality proteins.
 Organic, unprocessed, grass-fed local producers.
 Replace those simple carbohydrates--breads, pizzas, cereals--with high quality protein found in grass-fed meats, sardines, herring and wild salmon, all high in Omega 3 oils.
 It will cost you more in the short term grocery bills but save you in the long-term health of your brain and the health-care costs for degenerative illnesses.